 How to develop a company intranet strategy

 To get the most value from your intranet software, the project manager, in consultation with all stakeholders, needs to create a comprehensive strategy, the scope of which includes implementing the intranet project, post-installation support, and ongoing costs of maintenance required.

 A detailed approach helps you to control costs and derive the utmost value from your intranet solutions.
 These are the elements to consider:

-- Business objectives: Your intranet proposal should align with your business goals to help you create a convincing business case to present to key stakeholders.
-Ideally, the package should contain features that help you achieve business objectives more efficiently and at a lower cost.
+- Business objectives: Your intranet site proposal should align with your business goals to help you create a convincing business case to present to key stakeholders.
+Ideally, the intranet package should contain features that help you achieve business objectives more efficiently and at a lower cost.

 - Reporting: After installation, determine the frequency of report generation and the kind of insights required to make business decisions.
-Regular monitoring, evaluation, and reporting ensure consistent improvements to your platform and derives optimum value.
+Regular monitoring, evaluation, and reporting ensure consistent improvements to your platform and derive optimum value.

 Technical elements to consider while acquiring an intranet solution